 What I do have right now is a long-term base in Lisbon, Portugal.
 After five years of full-time travel, I found that there were certain elements of a more stable life I was craving.
 The great thing about having so much freedom is being able to reevaluate and change my lifestyle whenever I’m not fully happy with it.
 In 2016, I signed a year-long lease on a gorgeous apartment in Lisbon, and a year later, I renewed it.

 To my great surprise, having a place to return to between trips has meant that I can both travel better and work better.
 Now I base myself in Portugal for six months of every year and travel for the rest of the time.

 Do you want to visit every country in the world?

 It’s not something I’m actively pursuing, but I do tend to visit between five and ten new countries every year.
-If I ever reached the point where I’d visited something like 150 countries, I think I’d make an effort to visit the remaining fifty or so.
-But I also don’t want to visit anywhere extremely dangerous, so who knows.
+If I ever reached the point where I’d visited something like 150 countries, I think I’d make an effort to visit the remaining fifty or so, but it’s not something I’m working towards.

 For now, I’m happy checking out the new countries that interest me the most and prioritising returning to old favourites.

 Don’t you ever get lonely or homesick?

 Sometimes, but not often.
 After spending so long on the road, it feels strangely normal to me; almost as if home is wherever I lay my backpack.
 I do travel with my boyfriend for around half of the year, so loneliness is hard to come by.
 Fortunately, we both have the freedom to plan our travels around where are friends are, so if I happened to be missing hanging out with anyone in particular, I know they’re only a plane ride away.